Satyagraha (film): Release

 Satyagraha's teaser trailer was released along with Yeh Jawaani Hai Deewani, which released on 31 May 2013.

 Satyagraha released on 30 August 2013 on more than 2,700 screens in India and occupied many multiplex screens in place of Madras Cafe.
 The film was submitted for Censor certification on 8 August 2013.
 The film released in the UAE on 29 August 2013.
 Satyagraha received a 12A certificate by British censors on 23 August 2013; it was awarded an M certificate by Australian censors on 27 August.

 Marketing

-A book titled Satyagraha - The Story Behind Revolution was released on 27 August by Prakash Jha, Arjun Rampal and Kareena Kapoor.
+A book titled Satyagraha – The Story Behind Revolution was released on 27 August by Prakash Jha, Arjun Rampal and Kareena Kapoor Khan.
 The book, penned by writer Pooja Verma and published by Om Books International and priced at ₹995, was released on 1 September 2013.
 The book tells the story of the development of the film.
 Ajay Devgn and Prakash Jha promoted Satyagraha on Comedy Nights with Kapil.
 The star cast also promototed the show on various news channels like Aaj Tak, Zee News, ABP News, Times Now, CNN IBN, etc. The film was promoted in Mumbai and Delhi.